By Darlene Stott

 When it comes to so-called recreational drugs, cannabis is arguably top of the list.
-And here the terminology can get a little confusing because cannabis refers to the whole plant, whilst marijuana and weed refer to products made from the plant, and hash is a dried, compressed resinous type product of the cannabis plant.
+And here the terminology can get a little confusing because cannabis refers to the whole plant, while marijuana and weed refer to products made from the plant, and hash is a dried, compressed resinous type product of the cannabis plant.

 So much for the individual's decision to experience the ups or downs of drug usage.
 But what if a stash at home accidentally gets eaten by the dog, could this do them harm?